 Fall Check-in is at the Sea Aggie Center between 1200 hrs (12 Noon) and 1400 hrs (2:00 PM) on Sunday, August 23.
 There will be drinks and snacks available, but no lunch, so feel free to have lunch in Galveston before you report for check-in.
 At the Sea Aggie Center, we will collect any documents you did not send us earlier, such as passports, birth certificates, TWIC Cards, etc (we will make copies and give you back the originals for your safe keeping).

-After they have set up their rooms, it’s time for haircuts, receiving uniforms, and for meeting other cadets.
-Good luck with the new semester, and your membership in the Texas A&M Maritime Academy Corps of Cadets.
+After they have set up their rooms, it’s time for haircuts, receiving uniforms, and for meeting other midshipmen.
+Good luck with the new semester, and your membership in the Texas A&M Maritime Academy Corps of Midshipmen.

 RICHARD A. MALLAHAN '71